 Teaching and Learning: Contributing to the growth and development of community music teaching and learning locally, nationally, and internationally.

 Consultancy: Bespoke consultancy for education institutions, community partnerships, charities and foundations, government agencies, and the private sector.

-Our projects, partnerships and publications
+Journals and publications

 Working with global youth music non-profit, JM International, the ICCM will use the funding for a project focusing on global folk music and young musicians.